jvlad/zZshFramework/Readme.md

 ###### Fri Jan 24 04:52:59 MSK 2020 created

 # zZshFramework
-Command line utilities for Zsh (Z-Shell) to work with files, strings, clipboard, git and other applications.
+Zsh (Z-Shell) CLI-convenience tools to work with macOS, files, strings, clipboard, java, git, android, iOS, homebrew, curl and other applications commonly used by software engineers.

 ## User NOTE
 > These tools were developed, used and tested under MacOS.
 I'm not sure how well they'll play in other environments.
 Some of them will not for sure.